landaire/wows-toolkit/README.md

 The application will automatically check for updates on startup and, if available, will present update details in-app.

+This is not considered a World of Warships mod and does not modify your World of Warships install at all.
+It passively reads game files required for parsing replays, and parses replay files directly.

-## Pre-built Binaries
+## Features

-Pre-built binaries for Windows are provided at https://github.com/landaire/wows-toolkit/releases.
-For all other platforms you will have to compile yourself.
+- Can read replay files and display statistics such as damage dealt, time lived, spotting damage, and potential damage.
+- Can view player builds by clicking the "Actions" button on a player row and choosing to open the build in your web browser.
+- Can browse and extract packed game files.
+- Automatically sends **builds** (not raw replays) to shipbuilds.com for build statistic gathering from **Randoms** and **Ranked** games.
+Training rooms are not sent.
+Sending replay data can be disabled in the application settings tab.

-## Building Locally
+## For Developers

+If you do not want to compile the application yourself or make changes to WoWs Toolkit please ignore this section!
-Make sure you are using the latest version of stable rust by running `rustup update`.

-`cargo run --release`
+To build yourself, make sure you are using the latest version of stable rust by running `rustup update`.
+Next, simply run `cargo run --release` from the source code directory.

 On Linux you need to first run: